Jigsaw

 Income raised from donations from the general public, national and local events, community activities, trusts and grants and corporate support

-Includes a national service level agreement with the HSE (Mental Health), and a local service level agreement with the HSE CHW in Galway
+Includes a national Service Level Agreement with the HSE (Mental Health), and a local Service Level Agreement with the HSE (Galway)

 loudhailer yellow background